HomeOnMars/projektoOmnijo/OmniCentro.md

-[^Bulteno-RegistaraTipo]: Interviewer: "So, tell us what do you think the kind of government our new RdO governemnt is?"
+[^Bulteno-RegistaraTipo]: Interviewer: "So, tell us what do you think the kind of government our new *RdO* governemnt *OCR* is?"
   <br>...<br>
-  <span style="color:MediumPurple">Ĝejnjo la Suvereno</span>:
+  <span style="color:MediumPurple">Ĝejnjo la Suvereno de OCFI</span>:
-  "As stated in the constitution, we are still a *Constitutional Monarchy*, which has never changed.
+  "As stated in the constitution, we are a *Constitutional Monarchy*, which has never changed since <span style="color:Silver">Reĝino Serena</span>'s coronation.
-  We will still be voting next year for the new prime minister, aren't we?"
+  As a gentle reminder, next year we are still going to vote for the new prime minister."
   <br>...<br>
-  <span style="color:DeepSkyBlue">Ĉuĉjo la Arkitekto</span>:
+  <span style="color:DeepSkyBlue">Ĉuĉjo la Arkitekto de OCFI</span>:
   "I understand your concern that the
   <span style="color:Silver">Queen</span>
   has basically replaced the whole cabinet with us